Acute Aortic Dissection

 Overview

-Dissections of the thoracic aorta have been classified anatomically by 2 different methods.
+Dissections of the thoracic aorta have been classified anatomically by two different methods.
 The more commonly used system is the Stanford classification, which is based on involvement of the ascending aorta and simplifies the DeBakey classification.

 Stanford classification